Have you been thinking of starting a self improvement journal? Well, you’ve come to the right place.

 The same concept should apply to your goals.

 If you sat down right now and wrote out your goals, that would be considered your rough draft.
-However, as you continually optimize them day after day, you’ll be left with true aims that align with your values.
+However, as you continually optimize them day after day, you’ll be left with true aims that help you prioritize your life around align with your values.

 How to Keep a Self Improvement Journal That Reinforces Your Goals: